dgatf/smartport_bluetooth/README.md

 # Smartport bluetooth client

-This is a Frsky Smartport client for devices with bluetooth
+This is a Frsky Smartport client for devices with bluetooth written in Python 3.6 and Kivy

 Currently is supported: Linux, OS X and Windows